 An additional factor when calculating CLV is referral value.
 CLV should reflect the measurable benefit for existing customers that give referrals which result in incremental sales.

-Two common mistakes I often see when calculating customer lifetime value are to apply an overly broad customer profitability measure and an inaccurate discount rate.
+Two common mistakes I often see when calculating CLV are to apply an overly broad customer profitability measure and an inaccurate discount rate.
 For most companies, customer profitability should be based on customer type (which itself may be based on what products or services are procured).
 Calculating CLV by customer type instead of a lump sum figure will result in a more accurate figure and lead to better customer decisions.

 Also, don’t use an interest rate for your discount rate.
 The best discount rate is the company’s cost of capital or Internal Rate of Return (IRR).